jahorta/SALSA/Readme.md

 ------------
 * [Python](https://www.python.org/) 3.8+
 * Extracted and Decrypted Skies of Arcadia Legends script files (.sct).
   * At this time, there is no support for decrypting the script files within SALSA.
-Information on how to decrypt the .sct files can be found on the [community discord](https://discord.gg/wMnXkhu)
+Information on how to decrypt the .sct files can be found on the [Skies of Arcadia community discord](https://discord.gg/wMnXkhu)

 Features